AJNapolitanoJawerbaum/PyGAAP/Developer_Manual.md

 ## <span style="color:#aaeeff">The analysis Process</span> <a name="analysis_process"></a>

 ### <span style="color:#aaeeff">Data types</span>
-Note: these are not necessarily the return types.
+These are the expected input and output types.
 ```
+Canonicizers (pre-processors)
-String -> canonicizers -> String
+   String -> String
+   save to Document.text, returning is not required

+Event drivers (feature extractors)
-String -> event drivers -> list of strings
+   String (Document.text) -> list of strings
+   save to Document.eventSet, return is not requied

+Event cullers (feature filtering/culling)
-list of strings -> event culling -> list of strings
+   list of strings (Document.eventSet) -> list of strings
+   save to Document.eventSet, return is not required

+Number converters (text embedders)
-list of strings -> number converters -> numpy.array
+   list of strings (Document.eventSet) -> numpy.array (1D)
+   save to Document.numbers, returning a 2D numpy.array is recommended, with shape (known categories, unknown categories)

+Distance functions
+   numpy.array (1D or 2D) -> numpy.array (2D), shape (known categories, unknown categories)
+   must return

+analysis methods
-numpy.array -> analysis & distance functions -> dict.
+   numpy.array (Document.numbers) -> list[dict[string:float]]
+   list of dicts whose keys are authors and values, scores for each unknown category where a lower score is higher ranked.
+   must return
 ```
 ### <span style="color:#aaeeff">The process</span>
 1. The text string is read from file and saved to Document.text.
 The canonicizers process the text & save it back into (overwrite) Document.text.